 - Part of the packing that is in direct contact with the dangerous good should not get affected. (weakened, react, Penetrate etc)

 - Packaging should be successfully tested for Vibration, Drop test as provided in the code.

-- Cushioning and absorbent material should be inert and suitable to nature of content.
+- Cushioning and absorbent material should be inert and suitable to the nature of the content.

-- Dangerous goods should not be packed together with other substance if they react dangerously .
+- Dangerous goods should not be packed together with other substances if they react dangerously.

 - Ullage should be kept sufficient for expansion during transportation.

 - Label shows the class number and dangerous properties of the goods in pictorial symbols as illustrated in the code.

 - Placards are 250mm by 250mm, contains the same information but in a bigger size and are fixed to the cargo transport unit.

 - The proper shipping name and UN number should be marked.

 - These marking, lebels & placards shall be readily visible.

 - Marking, lebels, placards should be still identifiable if kept immersed in sea water for 3 months.

 - Large packaging should be marked on two opposing sides and Placards on a CTU (Cargo Transport Unit) shall be placed on four sides.